spiral/docs/cycle/transactions.md

 In order to persist entity changes your application services and controllers will require `Cycle\ORM\TransactionInterface`.

 ## Default Configuration
-By default, the framework will automatically create a transaction on on-demand from the container.
+By default, the framework will automatically create a transaction on-demand from the container.
 Considering that transactions always clean after the `run` operation you can request it as a constructor parameter.

 ```php